Happenin'

 • Set up events at multiple price points

-• Allow user to choose categories of interest
+• Allow users to choose categories of interest

 • Ensure secure payment across all events